HiFiPy/HiFiPy/README.md

 and would like to be given permission to continue development of this package.

+## Troubleshooting

+### IOError on a Mac: `too many files'

+On computers running Mac OS 10.10 and later, you may have to change the system maximum number of open files to something greater than the number of post-processed output files using the following commands:

+    sudo launchctl limit maxfiles YOURLIMIT unlimited
+    ulimit -n YOURLIMIT

+Prior to OS 10.10, it should be sufficient to run:

+    ulimit -n YOURLIMIT`

 ## Accessing HiFi
 The HiFi website describes how to access the code:

     http://hifi-framework.webnode.com/hifi-framework/